If You Want A Sexy Night, Ask Your Partner These Questions

 The hottest sex I've ever had started with a question, when a former partner leaned in close to my ear and said, "What have you always wanted to do?"
 We had amazing sex that night, because I finally felt free to speak up about different positions I had wanted to try, like face-sitting.
 But that one question also opened us up for more creative sex for the rest of the time that we were together.
 We tried ice play, and hot oil massage candles, and had a thrilling almost-got-caught moment in a bar bathroom.

 While a lot about seduction can be non-verbal, that night helped me recognize that asking questions can be just as sexy as lighting candles and dimming the lights.

 "Questions like that can build the anticipation and the foreplay," says Megan Fleming, PhD, a sex and relationship therapist in New York City.
 She suggests building that anticipation throughout the day, by posing sexy questions to your partner in text or email in the morning, that way they'll be thinking about what they want to do to you (or have you do to them) all day.
 Logan Levkoff, PhD, a sexual health educator and member of the Trojan™ Sexual Health Advisory Council, says that Post-It notes could also be a fun and sexy way to build this anticipation for anyone who feels too awkward talking "dirty."

 While it's generally good practice to ask questions about what your partner wants from sex, there are certain ways to bring it up that will make it feel less like a clinical Q&A and more like the beginning of an adventurous night.
 Ahead, we've rounded up a few questions you can use as inspiration to get the conversation — and the foreplay — flowing.

-Naughty Questions For Couples To Ask, Sexy Bedroom Talk
+Sexy Questions For Couples To Start Dirty Bedroom Talk